-Today we are going to look at the reasons why a puppy bites when putting on harness and how best to solve the problem.
+Today we are going to look at why a puppy bites when putting on a harness and how best to solve the problem.

 You’d expect your dog to be happy when they see you take out their harness; after all, it means they’re going out and all dogs love going on walks, right?

-But what if every time you try to put the harness on, your furry friend tries to bite you?
+But what if your furry friend tries to bite you every time you try to put the harness on?
 It can be very frustrating and you need to get to the bottom of the problem for your nerves and their well-being.

-Over the years here at Dogsbarn, we’ve all had issues with our dogs misbehaving or having issues, some of which make no sense at all.
+Over the years here at Dogsbarn, we’ve all had issues with our dogs misbehaving, some of which make no sense.
 Still, we’re always happy to delve in further and see if there’s an easy way to help our canine companions feel more comfortable and happy.

 Keep reading to see if the reasons below could be causing your dog to bite when putting harnesses on and how to address the issue.

 If the harness doesn’t fit your furry friend correctly, they will be uncomfortable and not want to wear it.
 Like humans, dogs don’t like to feel discomfort and if a harness is too tight, rubs against the skin or pinches, dogs won’t want to wear it.

 This may cause a negative association with the harness and may result in your dog biting when trying to put it on.

 Always ensure you measure your dog before ordering a harness and if your furbaby is still growing, check daily to ensure it still fits and is not chafing its skin or trapping its fur, which will cause them pain.

 2. Most Dogs Don’t Like Things Going Over Their Head.